RotatingLlama/dnd-gadget-app/README.md

 Savefiles
 ---------
-All of a character's information is stored in its `stats.json` file.
+All of a character's information is stored in their `stats.json` file.
 - The file uses standard JSON format.
 - Supported fields are shown in the example below.
 - Spell slots are stored in order, starting from level 1.